-Chad Pulkkinen enters his 10th season as the Varsity Boy’s Basketball Coach
+Chad Pulkkinen enters his 11th season as the Varsity Boy’s Basketball Coach

-Chad graduated in 2002 from Windham High School, where he led the basketball team to the postseason his junior and senior years.
-While at Windham, Chad was a McDonald’s All-Star and SMAA All-Conference.
+Chad graduated in 2002 from Windham High School, where he led the basketball team to the postseason his junior and senior years. while at Windham, Chad was a McDonald’s All-Star and SMAA All-Conference.

 After High School